How to attract new customers with a marketing game

 4 tips for a successful co-branding campaign

 • Target markets.
-The thing is to make sure that your audience and that of the brand with which you are planning to partner overlap.
-The partnership will not work if the companies are both targeting different audiences or if they are too similar.
+The most important thing is to make sure that your target audience and that of the brand with which you are planning to partner overlap.
+The partnership will not work if the companies are both targeting extremely different audiences or, conversely, if they are too similar.

 • Brand image.
 The personalities and worlds of the two brands must be compatible.
-The partners must share common values, at the risk of losing their community.
+The partners must share common and complementary values, at the risk of losing or alienating their community.

 • Market needs.
-A co-branding campaign must respond to a market need.
+A co-branding campaign must also respond, to a certain extent, to a market need.
 This partnership can enable the brand to address a need of its audience that it has not yet met.

 • Adapting the mechanics of your marketing game to the challenges of co-branding.
-This means choosing a prize that reflects the two brand universes.
-It means announcing the winners on their respective channels, or providing an opt-in for the partner brand, etc.
+In particular, this means choosing a prize that reflects the two brand universes.
+It also means announcing the winners on their respective channels, or providing an opt-in for the partner brand, etc.

 Conclusion